 Basis and Purpose.
 The statutory authority for this regulation includes, but is not limited to, subsections 44-3-103, 44-3-202(1)(b), 44-3-202(2)(a)(I)(A), 44-3-202(2)(a)(I)(D), and 44-3-202(2)(a)(I)(R), C.R.S.
-The purpose of this regulation is to establish a mechanism for an appropriate authority to notify the state licensing authority when public consumption ordinances, resolutions, or rules are promulgated within the applicable jurisdiction so that the state licensing authority is aware of the varying ordinances, resolutions, or rules.
+The purpose of this regulation is establish a mechanism for an appropriate authority to notify the state licensing authority when public consumption ordinances, resolutions, or rules are promulgated within the applicable jurisdiction so that the state licensing authority is aware of the varying ordinances, resolutions, or rules.

-- A. A local licensing authority or the Parks and Wildlife Commission, as applicable, shall notify the Division of any new or amended ordinance, resolution, or rule which authorizes the public consumption of alcohol beverages.
-Such notification must include a copy of and citation to the ordinance, resolution, or rule. - B. Notification should be made to the Division by emailing dor_led@state.co.us within thirty (30) days of adoption of the ordinance, resolution, or rule establishing, amending, or repealing public consumption authorizations.
+A. A local licensing authority or the Parks and Wildlife Commission, as applicable, shall notify the Division of any new or amended ordinance, resolution, or rule which authorizes the public consumption of alcohol beverages.
+Such notification must include a copy of and citation to the ordinance, resolution, or rule.